Adénomyose utérine et traitements naturels ⎜ DIJO Paris

 • Focal adenomyosis: The different foci are located in a more limited area of the uterine muscle.

-Adenomyosis is a gynecological disease which affects approximately 11 to 13% of women , a quarter of whom are between 36 and 40 years old .
+Adenomyosis is a gynecological disease that affects approximately 11 to 13% of women , a quarter of whom are between 36 and 40 years old .
 In addition, 6 to 20% of these women have both adenomyosis and endometriosis.

 What causes adenomyosis?